alexdeplov/alexdeplov.github.io/content/posts/blog/2025/can-cheap-minipc-with-freebsd-14-outperform-macbook-pro-m1-pro.md

 As a longtime Mac user, I decided to look for a cheap alternative by installing FreeBSD to see what I could achieve.

 Why FreeBSD?
-Simply because I have been using it for decades.
+Simply because I had experience with it in 90s.
 I understand its principles better than Linux (which has evolved in different directions over time).
 For me, FreeBSD has always been about efficiency multiplied by customizability.
 I was aware of the problems with Wi-Fi, but since I mostly use an Ethernet connection, the Wi-Fi issues weren't an obstacle.

 ### €1800 MacBook Pro vs. €300 Mini PC review